Skip to content

 Use light well

-Lighting is an important aspect of portrait photography that can significantly affect the outcome of the final image.
-A skilled photographer will be able to harness the power of light to create the desired mood, enhance the subject’s features, and evoke a particular emotion or sentiment.
+Lighting is an essential aspect of portrait photography that can significantly affect the outcome of the final image.
+A skilled photographer can harness the power of light to create the desired mood, enhance the subject’s features, and evoke a particular emotion or sentiment.

-Natural light is generally preferred over artificial light in portrait photography, as it tends to create a softer, more flattering effect.
-The warm, diffused light of sunrise and sunset, for example, can create a beautiful, dreamy quality to the photograph.
-The photographer can also use natural light sources like windows, doors, and even reflections to create a soft and flattering illumination for their subject.
+Natural light is generally preferred over artificial light in portrait photography, creating a softer, more flattering effect.
+For example, the warm, diffused light of sunrise and sunset can create a beautiful, dreamy quality to the photograph.
+The photographer can also use natural light sources like windows, doors, and reflections to create a soft and flattering illumination for their subject.

 However, there are instances where artificial lighting may be necessary or desirable, such as when working in low-light photography conditions or when a particular effect is desired.
 When using artificial light, it is crucial to use soft light sources, such as softboxes, umbrellas, or diffusers, to create a flattering, diffused light that minimizes harsh shadows on the face.